01-ai/Yi/README.md

 - 🤖 The Yi series models are the next generation of open source large language models trained from strach by [01.AI](https://01.ai/).

-- 💬 As general-purpose language models, the Yi series models excel in handling various tasks, including natural language generation, assistant-like chat, and more.

 - 🙌 Targeted as a bilingual language model and trained on 3T multilingual corpus, the Yi series models become one of the strongest LLM worldwide, showing promise in language understanding, commonsense reasoning, reading comprehension, and more.
 For example,

   - For English language capability, the Yi series models ranked 2nd (just behind GPT-4), outperforming other LLMs (such as LLaMA2-chat-70B, Claude 2, and ChatGPT) on the [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/) in Dec 2023.